Bitspender/Tamcoin-v2/testing/coincontrol.md

 > graying-out (checkbox can't be ticked) and setting a red background of immature PoS coins in the Coin Control view.

 ## Summary
-The coin control implmented in peerunity-rc passed tests of all main function items [specified by cozz](https://bitcointalk.org/index.php?topic=144331.0).
+The coin control implmented in Tamcoin-rc passed tests of all main function items [specified by cozz](https://bitcointalk.org/index.php?topic=144331.0).
 One minor item that did not pass, and two minor untested items, are marked in bold above.

 ## History
-Test reprt for an early build of peerunity_coin-control is [here](http://www.peercointalk.org/index.php?topic=2699.msg23386#msg23386).
+Test reprt for an early build of Tamcoin_coin-control is [here](http://www.Tamcointalk.org/index.php?topic=2699.msg23386#msg23386).

 mhps
 2014-04-29